C++ Developer Assessment

 }

-In this example, the deposit() and withdraw() functions use a std::mutex to lock the shared balance variable before modifying it, and then unlock the mutex when the operation is complete.
+variable before modifying it, and then unlock the mutex when the operation is complete.
 This ensures that only one thread can access the balance at a time, preventing race conditions and maintaining the integrity of the shared data.

 Describe the challenges and best practices in implementing a producer-consumer problem using C++ threads and synchronization primitives.
 Include an example implementation using `std::condition_variable`.

-The producer-consumer problem is a classic concurrency problem that involves multiple threads cooperating to process a shared buffer or queue.
+AdvancedThe producer-consumer problem is a classic concurrency problem that involves multiple threads cooperating to process a shared buffer or queue.
 The challenge in implementing this pattern is to ensure that the producer and consumer threads are properly synchronized to avoid race conditions, deadlocks, and other concurrency issues.

 Some key best practices in implementing a producer-consumer solution in C++ include:

-1. Use Appropriate Synchronization Primitives: Employ a combination of std::mutex and std::condition_variable to coordinate the producer and consumer threads.
-The std::mutex is used to protect the shared buffer, while the std::condition_variable is used to signal the consumer thread when new data is available, and to signal the producer thread when the buffer is full.
+is used to signal the consumer thread when new data is available, and to signal the producer thread when the buffer is full.Avoid Busy Waiting: Instead of continuously checking the buffer status, use the

-3. Handle Exceptional Conditions: Ensure that your implementation properly handles edge cases, such as the buffer becoming full or empty, and gracefully handles thread interruptions or terminations.
+function to put the consumer thread to sleep until the producer signals that new data is available.Handle Exceptional Conditions: Ensure that your implementation properly handles edge cases, such as the buffer becoming full or empty, and gracefully handles thread interruptions or terminations.

-Here's an example implementation of a producer-consumer solution using std::condition_variable:
+Here's an example implementation of a producer-consumer solution using std::condition_variable

 #include <iostream>